gurunandan-bhat/vernarch/content/regions/south.md

 very unusual huts of the Toda community.
 In Hyderabad the term haveli applies to a palace and there are smaller buildings, the deori, with courtyards, and also garden houses in rural areas with haveli features.
-{{< figure src="/images/regions/TN, Ooty, Toda 02.png" caption="Houses of the Toda community in the Nilgiri mountains, Tamil Nadu.
-These are vaulted huts made of bent bamboo and grass with a low entrance.
+{{< figure src="/images/regions/TN, Ooty, Toda 02.png" caption="**Houses of the Toda community in the Nilgiri mountains, Tamil Nadu** These are vaulted huts made of bent bamboo and grass with a low entrance.
 The hut on the right is a Toda temple." width="100%" class="essay-image" >}}
 The Toda huts have a vaulted appearance and its front is almost in the shape of a Buddhist chaitya window, the shape being given by a bent bamboo structure over which a roof grass is placed, in the form of the upper part of a horizontal cylinder.
 The front is made of flat